Japanese Patterns of Design

 Boys by the window

-People call a boy with the honorific suffix “Kun”.
-You may hear it some senior at the office, call young women this way as well.
-It’s not supposed to be rude but can sound a little odd these days.
-As long as you talk to teenage boys with”Kun”, you play it right.
+People call a boy with the honorific suffix “Kun.”
+You may hear it from some seniors at the office who also call young women this way.
+It’s not supposed to be rude, but it can sound odd these days.
+As long as you talk to teenage boys with”Kun,” you play it right.

 4. Chan: Used for Girls